-GoalsThe listing of the Northern Long–Eared Bat (NLEB) as threatened under the U.S. Endangered Species Act in spring of 2015 highlighted the need to better understand the ecology of this species within Nebraska.
-This project aims to evaluate distribution and habitat usage of the Northern long–eared bat throughout the state.
+GoalsThis project aims to evaluate distribution and habitat usage of the Northern Long-Eared bat throughout the state.
 This critical information will allow managers and biologists to focus future conservation efforts on areas that will have the greatest positive impact.
-If federal restrictions are increased in the future, this work will also potentially limit intensive and costly consultations with the US Fish & Wildlife Service to only areas where NLEB is likely to occur, i.e., our results will result in better maps of habitat and geographic range.
-To achieve our objectives, this project will use a two–step process over the course of two field seasons.
+If federal restrictions are increased in the future due to projected population declines, this work will also potentially limit intensive and costly consultation with the U.S. Fish & Wildlife Service to only areas where NLEB is likely to occur, i.e., our results will result in better maps of habitat and geographic range.
+To achieve our objectives, this project implemented a two-stage process over the course of two field seasons.